Speed awareness courses

 Given that a fixed penalty notice for speeding is usually around £100 and three points on your licence, opting for a speed awareness course usually works out to be less costly.

-What can I expect at a speed awareness course?
+What can I expect when I attend a speed awareness course?

 The course itself should last around four hours, though this may vary slightly depending on where you are.